exercism/go/exercises/isogram/README.md

 The word *isograms*, however, is not an isogram, because the s repeats.

+## Coding the solution

+Look for a stub file having the name isogram.go and place your solution code in that file.

 ## Running the tests

 To run the tests run the command `go test` from within the exercise directory.